Unduly Lenient Sentences

 - a request to refer the sentence is made direct to the Attorney General.

 An abridged report should set out:

 - the facts of the case;

-- trial advocate's or HCA's advice on sentence making reference to relevant Sentencing Guidelines Council guidelines and decided cases.
+- trial advocate's or HCA's advice on sentence making reference to relevant Sentencing Council guidelines and decided cases;

-If the case is suitable for referral, 2 copies of a full report should be submitted to the ULS Team.
+If the case is suitable for referral, two copies of a full report should be submitted to the ULS Team.
 The following information should be included in a full report:

 - covering letter confirming CCP's authorisation to refer;

-- trial advocate's or HCA's advice on sentence making reference to relevant Sentencing Guidelines Council guidelines and decided cases.
+- prosecuting advocate's advice on sentence making reference to relevant Sentencing Council guidelines and decided cases;

 - indictments and TICs;

 - case summaries or note of prosecution opening (guilty pleas);